 100% of JMCS students have attended more than one high school, many having been pushed out of the traditional education system earlier in their academic careers.
 Students enroll with JMCS because they are determined and persistent; they continue to want to prepare themselves for a more successful future.
 96% of our students are either low-income, homeless or foster youth or some combination of the three.
 They arrive with many challenges and barriers such as housing instability, mental health challenges, addiction, lack of transportation, lack of childcare and basic academic skill deficiencies.
-We work diligently to support each student's individual needs by addressing academic, vocational and social-emotional development through a personalized approach.
+JMCS will be including a program model at one site in Grass Valley, CA, that engages youth grades 6 -12 suspended or expelled from area schools.
+JMCS will follow state and school policy procedures to ensure the families and youth are properly served.
+We work diligently to support each student's individual needs by addressing academic, vocational and socialemotional development through a personalized approach.